joshir/elastic-kafka-spring/README.md

 You can find guidance on how `elasticsearch` stores and indexes documents [here.](https://www.elastic.co/guide/en/elasticsearch/reference/current/explicit-mapping.html)

-The official Java client for `elasticseach` can be found [here.](https://github.com/elastic/elasticsearch-java/) The documentation for this client is hosted [here.](https://www.elastic.co/guide/en/elasticsearch/client/java-api-client/current/index.html)
+The official Java client for `elasticsearch` can be found [here.](https://github.com/elastic/elasticsearch-java/) The documentation for this client is hosted [here.](https://www.elastic.co/guide/en/elasticsearch/client/java-api-client/current/index.html)

 # Apache Kafka
 From the Apache Foundation: